BlakeCLewis/MyPiLN/README.md

 - Tuning:

-	+ pvarney's suggestion
+	+ Skutt KS1027 with old elements, oscilate at lower temps
-			Proportional:	6.00
+			Proportional:  16.0
-			Integral:	0.04
+			Integral:       1.0
-			Derivative:	0.00
+			Derivative:     0.6
 			Time internal: 10 seconds

 	+ blow dryer test rig (works great)
 			Proportional:   6.00
 			Integral:       0.08
 			Derivative:     0.001
 			Time internal:  6 seconds

 - Using the Web App:

-		On the same network that the RPi is connected to, go to http://<RPi_IPAddress>/pilnapp/home.cgi
+		On the same network that the RPi is connected, http://<RPi_IPAddress>/pilnapp/home.cgi Or on the controler RPi, http://localhost/pilnapp/home.cgi